fargeo/hack-day/_includes/index.md

 Please do the following before arriving:

 - re-read this page (it's being updated daily)
 - if possible, bring adapters and cables (esp.
-HDMI) to connect your laptop to house TVs
+HDMI) to connect your laptop to TVs
 - change your arches repo remote to point to [`fargeo/arches`](https://github.com/fargeo/arches) by running the following:
 ```
 git remote set-url origin https://github.com:fargeo/arches.git
 git fetch
 ```
 - checkout the branches you will be working on
 - clone the [`fargeo/kona`](https://github.com/fargeo/kona) repo